Central Experimental Farm: History

 The CEF was the site of a large scale cannabis grow operation in the 1970s, producing tonnes of crop from plants standing 20 feet tall.
 It was intended to provide Canadian scientists with reliable samples for research in response to an interim report of the Le Dain Commission.
 The plants were near Ash Lane, earning it the nickname "Hash Lane"; combined with the secrecy around the project, it became a local legend among area youth.

 In 1983, the agricultural museum was created in the former Dairy Barn.

-The Federal Heritage Buildings Review Office recognized or classified a number of CEF buildings on the Register of the Government of Canada Heritage Buildings between 1984-1997.
+The Federal Heritage Buildings Review Office recognized or classified a number of CEF buildings on the Register of the Government of Canada Heritage Buildings between 1984 and 1997.
 The Cereal Barn Building 76 was classified in 1984.
 The Victoria Memorial Museum was classified in 1986.
 The Main Dairy Barn Building 88 was classified in 1987.
 In 1988, the Botanical Laboratory / Horticulture Building 74 and the Sheep Showcase / Small Dairy Barn Building 95 were recognized.
 The Nutrition Building 59 was recognized in 1992.
 In 1993, Heritage House, Building 60 was recognized.
 The William Saunders Building 49 was recognized in 1994.
 In 1995, Heritage House, Building 54; K. W. Neatby Building 20 and the Main Piggery, Building 91 were recognized.
 In 1996, the Main Greenhouse Range, Building 50 was recognized.
 In 1997, a number of buildings were recognized: ARC Biotech, Building 34; Carpenter Shed, Building 98; Cereal Crops Building 75; Dairy Technology Building 57; Engineering Research Building 94; Horticulture Building 55; Laboratory Services Building 22; Pottery Shed, Building 77; and Service Building 56.

 The CEF was designated as a National Historic Site in 1998.

 In 2003, Public Works and Government Services Canada bought the Skyline office complex on the corner of Merivale and Baseline Roads from Nortel Networks.
 The complex has been renamed to "NHCAP" (= National Headquarters Complex for the Agriculture Portfolio).
 The head offices of Agriculture and Agri-Food Canada have been relocated to this facility from the Sir John Carling Building, which was demolished on July 13, 2014.